localytics/android-samples/SDK-v5/gdpr/README.md

 # GDPR Compliant example

 Sample project demonstrating the integration of Localytics for a customer supporting GDPR.
+You can click [here](https://docs.localytics.com/dev/android.html#gdpr) to read the Localytics Documentation on GDPR.
 This app ensures that the correct opted out status is always reported to Localytics, including when that status has changed in another service, such as a webpage.

 ## Prerequisites